ys-pro-duction/Minesweeper/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Fix high score storage issue for packed JAR files.
+- [x] Fix high score storage issue for packed JAR files by replacing `highScore.txt` with a JSON-based system.
 - [ ] Implement Autoplay feature with basic AI logic.
 - [ ] Add more advanced AI features for improved gameplay.